MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.de-DE/OfficeUpdates/download-sizes-microsoft365-apps-updates.md

 localization_priority: Priority
 ms.collection: RelNotes_ProPlus
-description: Dieser Artikel enthält Informationen für IT-Experten über die ungefähren Downloadgrößen für Updates für Microsoft 365 Apps für jeden Kanal. ms.openlocfilehash: 03142d126521058ac2762a3f0004b7944f4f2bc4 ms.sourcegitcommit: 8e74984d0c36475374c34e76ed29c5d1ad81d971 ms.translationtype: HT ms.contentlocale: de-DE ms.lasthandoff: 11/10/2020 ms.locfileid: "48990134"
+description: Dieser Artikel enthält Informationen für IT-Experten über die ungefähren Downloadgrößen für Updates für Microsoft 365 Apps für jeden Kanal. ms.openlocfilehash: b5b7bdea32117e9147861133dd37c0c7035589a1 ms.sourcegitcommit: 20605334d158c0b79db02d1bd4fbc418578b575c ms.translationtype: HT ms.contentlocale: de-DE ms.lasthandoff: 11/24/2020 ms.locfileid: "49387445"
 ---
 # <a name="download-sizes-for-updates-to-microsoft-365-apps"></a>Downloadgrößen für Updates von Microsoft 365 Apps

 Unser Ziel ist es, möglichst im Vorfeld Informationen zur Updategröße bereitzustellen, um Unternehmenskunden beim Planen der Netzwerkbandbreite zu unterstützen.

-In den nachfolgenden Tabellen sind die ungefähren Downloadgrößen bei Updates von einer früheren Version von Microsoft 365 Apps auf die neueste Version aufgeführt.
-Die tatsächlichen Downloadgrößen können um bis zu 50 MB abweichen.
-Bei Updates von älteren Versionen auf die neueste Version können die Downloadgrößen größer sein.
+The following tables show the approximate download size when updating from the previous release of Microsoft 365 Apps to the most current release.
+Actual download sizes might vary, by as much as 50 mb.
+If you are updating from an older release to the current release, your download size could be larger.

-Falls Sie auf einen anderen Kanal umstellen, beispielsweise von einem halbjährlichen Kanal (gezielt) auf einen halbjährlichen Kanal, könnte das Update deutlich größer ausfallen als in den Tabellen angegeben.
-Unter Umständen umfasst es einen vollständigen Download, der mindestens 1 GB groß wäre.
+If you are switching to a different channel, for example from Semi-Annual Channel (Targeted) to Semi-Annual Channel, your update size could be considerably larger than what's listed in the table.
+It could entail a full download, which could be at least 1 GB.

 > [!IMPORTANT]
 > - We’re making some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
 To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2127441).
-> - Office 365 ProPlus wird ab der Version 2004 in Microsoft 365 Apps for Enterprise umbenannt.
-Um mehr zu erfahren, [lesen Sie diesen Artikel](https://go.microsoft.com/fwlink/p/?linkid=2123420).
-In unserer Dokumentation bezeichnen wir es in der Regel einfach als Microsoft 365 Apps.
+> - Office 365 ProPlus is being renamed to Microsoft 365 Apps for enterprise, starting with Version 2004.
+To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2123420).
+In our documentation, we'll usually just refer to it as Microsoft 365 Apps.

 > [!NOTE]